dergigi/dergigi.github.io/bitcoin/resources.md

 To get a grasp on Bitcoin you will have to read a book or two.
 If you need a crash-course in economics I recommend reading [Economics in One Lesson][economics-in-one-lesson] by Henry Hazlitt.
-If you only want to read one, you can't do wrong with Saifedean's **[The Bitcoin Standard][the-bitcoin-standard]**.
+If you only want to read one book, you can't do wrong with Saifedean's **[The Bitcoin Standard][the-bitcoin-standard]**.
 Bitcoin is money, so understanding [The Ethics of Money Production][the-ethics-of-money-production] is paramount to understanding what Bitcoin is about.
 All three books are also available as